laila910/E-commerce/Readme.md

 44. add product in cart backend processing :)

 45. we have problem , the products don't added to cart even if user is logged in :(

+46. The error was in the model, filables supposed to be fillable :)

+47. Now, I can add product to card table and if the product exists before the quanity will increment :)